When Orbital sends a webhook (an HTTP POST to your notifyUrl

 }

-• Headers - metadata attached to the request, including the signature
+- Headers - metadata attached to the request including the Orbital signature

 Content-Type: application/json